colah/ByronTrialNotes/day7.md

   * No.
 * Did you see any problems?
   * No.
-* If I show you the notes, woudl that be helfpull?
+* If I show you the notes, woudl that be helpful?
   * Yes.
-* [clafifies that he isn't specifically investigating]
+* [clarifies that he isn't specifically investigating]
 * Important to have a relationship and trust?
  * Yes.
-* Occupational hazzard
+* Occupational hazard
  * yes.
 * So part of your job is to keep them interested.
  * ...